more ads

 Vikas Kamat

-Vikas Kamat is a programmer- entrepreneur living in Birmingham AL. This blog is a complex mix of Indian culture, life in southern USA, computer sciences, and sports.
+Vikas Kamat is a programmer- entrepreneur living in Atlanta.
+This blog is a complex mix of Indian culture, life in southern USA, computer sciences, and sports.
 Opinions are his own.

 About - Bio - Contact